antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ## 1. Caring actions made out of love

+Savor and enjoy the meaning and warmth provided by engaging in caring actions made out of love.

 ### 1.1 Sleeping well

 Taking care to sleep well according to the best science of the day.
 Look for now at Matthew Walker.
 E.g. [https://www.youtube.com/watch?v=-OBCwiPPfEU](https://www.youtube.com/watch?v=-OBCwiPPfEU) (first in a series of 6 podcasts).